microsoft/Reporting-Services-LoadTest/Readme.md

 |Paginated_Large|RuntimeResources\Paginated\Large|
 |Paginated_Small|RuntimeResources\Paginated\Small|

-The load test will create a folder in the SSRS Server with the scenario name and will deploy the SSRS items that are required by the tests.
+The load test will create a folder in the Server with the scenario name and will deploy the Reporting Services items that are required by the tests.
-Each scenario requires a folder with the SSRS items to deploy.
+Each scenario requires a folder with the Reporting Services items to deploy.
 In every folder a set of shared datasources will be created (defined in Reporting-Services-LoadTest\src\RSLoad\ContentManager\DataSources.xml)

 ### Configuration Files
-* DataSources.xml : Define the datasources that will be created in the SSRS Server during the test initialization (Located on Reporting-Services-LoadTest\src\RSLoad\ContentManager\DataSources.xml)
+* DataSources.xml : Define the datasources that will be created in the server during the test initialization (Located on Reporting-Services-LoadTest\src\RSLoad\ContentManager\DataSources.xml)
 * Paginated Reports Only
   * ScaleReportsWeight.xml: Specifies how often a report will be used during the test execution (Located on Reporting-Services-LoadTest\src\RSLoad\ContentManager\Paginated\ScaleReportsWeight.xml)
   * BadCombinations.xml:  Specifies what combinatios of tests and reports shouldn't be used (Located on Reporting-Services-LoadTest\src\RSLoad\ContentManager\Paginated\BadCombinations.xml)